janosimas/notes/C++/vscode/vscode.md

 ### [Better Readability](https://marketplace.visualstudio.com/items?itemName=pinage404.better-readability-extension-pack)

-  Pack of extensions to improve readabillity.
+  Pack of extensions to improve readability.
 Will help bracket matching, colorize the indentation and mark text gremlins for example.

 # Prototyping